The 12 Best Tim Burton Movies, Ranked

 6. Frankenweenie (2012)

 A remake of Burton’s own 1984 short film of the same name, ‘Frankenweenie’ (2012) is a 3D stop-motion-animated fantasy horror comedy re-imagination of the classic tale.
 Written by John August, Lenny Ripps and Burton, the 2012 film is about a boy named Victor, who upon losing his dog, a Bull Terrier named Sparky, uses the power of electricity to resurrect him only to be blackmailed by his peers into revealing how they too can reanimate their deceased past pets and other creatures, resulting in complete pandemonium.
 The movie is a tongue-in-cheek parody of the 1931 revolutionizing film Frankenstein.
 Shot as a black-and-white film, it was the first one of its kind to be released in IMAX 3D.
-Like all Burton creations, the film is oozing with thematic representations of death, denial, emotions and morals which are heightened by a talented voice-cast, a queer music and a visually engaging cinematograph.
+Like all Burton creations, the film oozes with thematic representations of death, denial, emotions, and morals, which are heightened by a talented voice cast, queer music, and a visually engaging cinematograph.

 5. Ed Wood (1994)

-This was practically homage to b-movie legend Ed Wood.
+This was practically homage to B-movie legend Ed Wood.
 Much of Burton’s style and forte of directing campy films is credited to the American filmmaker of the fifties.
-Starring Johnny Depp as the titular character, ‘Ed Wood’ is a 1994 biographical period comedy-drama film which gathered critical commendation.
-This was ironical, given Ed Wood’s reputation as one of the worst directors of all times.
+Starring Johnny Depp as the titular character, ‘Ed Wood’ is a 1994 biographical period comedy-drama film that gathered critical commendation.
+This was ironical, given Ed Wood’s reputation as one of the worst directors ever.
 Set in 1950s Hollywood, the film chronicles the director’s trying to achieve his ambition and dream despite the stinging disapproval and lack of support.
 The film was Depp’s second collaboration with Burton and gave him the chance to venture out into a different character-set and essentially build a strong foundation of friendship and trust between the two, spawning many more collaborations.

-The screenplay written by Scott Alexander and Larry Karaszewski is a seamless and unspoiled tribute to a panned yet cult director.
-The cinematography captured the spirit of 1950s Hollywood which had a sudden thrust of multiplicity due to the introduction to television and other forms of visual entertainment.
-An instant classic, the film went on to win several accolades including the Academy Awards for Best Supporting Actor (Martin Landau, who played Ed Wood’s love interest Bela Lugosi) and Best Makeup (Rick Baker, Ve Neill and Yolanda Toussieng).
+The screenplay, written by Scott Alexander and Larry Karaszewski, is a seamless and unspoiled tribute to a panned yet cult director.
+The cinematography captured the spirit of 1950s Hollywood, which had a sudden thrust of multiplicity due to the introduction of television and other forms of visual entertainment.
+An instant classic, the film went on to win several accolades, including the Academy Awards for Best Supporting Actor (Martin Landau, who played Ed Wood’s love interest Bela Lugosi) and Best Makeup (Rick Baker, Ve Neill and Yolanda Toussieng).

 4. Corpse Bride (2005)

-A credit shared by Mike Johnson and Tim Burton, ‘Corpse Bride’ is a stop-motion-animated musical fantasy film set in fictionalized Victorian village.
+A credit shared by Mike Johnson and Tim Burton, ‘Corpse Bride’ is a stop-motion-animated musical fantasy film set in a fictionalized Victorian village.
 This was his first full-feature stop-motion-animated film and was successful in mastering this category of filmmaking.
-Based on an old Jewish folklore, Burton sketches out a story about a young man voiced by frequent collaborator Johnny Depp who unwittingly gets married to an “undead” wife who is voiced by Helena Bonham Carter.
-Burton quite artistically adapts the Jewish tale into a Victorian age narrative which is packed with traditional Victorian age characteristics – lack of morality, rapid industrialisation and stinking poverty.
+Based on an old Jewish folklore, Burton sketches out a story about a young man voiced by frequent collaborator Johnny Depp who unwittingly gets married to an “undead” wife who Helena Bonham Carter voices.
+Burton quite artistically adapts the Jewish tale into a Victorian-age narrative, which is packed with traditional Victorian-age characteristics – lack of morality, rapid industrialisation, and stinking poverty.

-Burton also employs his favourite tools of whimsy and macabre which acts as a visual portrait into his mind.
-The voiceover cast is exceptional with both Depp and Carter perfectly encapsulating the audiences’ imagination with their adroit sense and command of interpreting human emotions.
-‘Corpse Bride’ was a critic and fan favourite with the film grossing over $100 million worldwide and gathering a variety of honours including a nomination for the 78th Academy Awards for Best Animated Feature (losing out to Wallace & Gromit: The Curse of the Were-Rabbit).
+Burton also employs his favorite tools of whimsy and macabre, which act as a visual portrait of his mind.
+The voiceover cast is exceptional, with both Depp and Carter perfectly encapsulating the audience’s imagination with their adroit sense and command of interpreting human emotions.
+‘Corpse Bride’ was a critic and fan favorite, with the film grossing over $100 million worldwide and gathering a variety of honors, including a nomination for the 78th Academy Awards for Best Animated Feature (losing out to Wallace & Gromit: The Curse of the Were-Rabbit).

 3. Pee-wee’s Big Adventure (1985)

 However, much of the criticism for overindulgence of slapstick comedy and immaturity are now seen as a comment on the society in the advent of the modern age.
-With the core plot inspired from the 1948 Italian classic ‘The Bicycle Thief’ and a deployment of the Paul Reubens’ ‘The Pee-wee Herman Show’ (1981), the film’s themes and narrative garnered financial success which achieved a cult status and resulted in the birth of two sequels – ‘Big Top Pee-wee’ (1988) and Pee-wee’s Big Holiday’ (2016).
+With the core plot inspired from the 1948 Italian classic ‘The Bicycle Thief’ and deployment of Paul Reubens ‘The Pee-wee Herman Show’ (1981), the film’s themes and narrative garnered financial success, which achieved cult status and resulted in the birth of two sequels – ‘Big Top Pee-wee’ (1988) and Pee-wee’s Big Holiday’ (2016).

 2. Batman (1989)